The Best Smart Smoke and Carbon Monoxide Detectors

 Guide to Smart Smoke Detectors

-Smart smoke detectors vs. regular smoke detectors
+Smart detectors vs. regular detectors

-The decision mostly comes down to convenience.
+The decision between smart and standard mostly comes down to convenience.
 If you’re tired of scrambling to silence ultra-sensitive alarms, then a smart detector’s mobile “off” button will be huge relief.
 Smart detectors also check their own battery, and either self-test their alarm or remind you to do so, meaning you don’t have to keep tabs on maintenance.
 Plus, if you’re into smart home tech, smart detectors offer some neat opportunities for voice assistance and IFTTT.

-Hardwired vs. battery operated smoke detectors
+Hardwired vs. battery operated detectors

 Smoke and CO detectors in the home can either be hardwired or battery-powered.